Anisotropic Chan-Vese segmentation: Applications

-In the figures \ref{fig:example-pass} and \ref{fig:example-cub}, we observe that our anisotropic model is less influenced by the noise that has been applied than the isotropic one.
+In figures \ref{fig:example-pass} and \ref{fig:example-cub}, we observe that our anisotropic model is less influenced by the \sm{applied} noise than the isotropic one.
 Thus, it provides a better reconstruction of word \textit{Pass} (compare figures \ref{fig:pascai} and \ref{fig:pasmp2}) or of the edges of a shaded cube (compare figures \ref{fig:cubcai} and \ref{fig:cubmp2}).
 This fact may be correlated with a worse performance on the isotropic $TV$ on these noises.
-As the compared algorithms are, to some extent, analogous to ours, these examples show how the models studied in this work provide advantages in certain situations where isotropic versions of these do not provide adequate segmentations.\\
+As the compared algorithms are, to some extent, analogous to ours, these examples show how the models studied in this work provide \sm{some} advantages in certain situations where isotropic versions of these do not \sm{give} adequate segmentations.\\

 Finally, we discuss the application of Theorem \ref{thm:CV1sol} and \ref{PCR} as a reliability analysis tool.
 According to the previous results, we could consider that a segmentation using $\acv_\mu$ or $\Gcal^n_\mu$ functionals is a good segmentation if it fits properly with the grid of the cells as much as possible, which is the same as resembling the shape of an exact minimizer.
 In addition, although this does not imply that this fitting behaviour indicates an accurate approximation, it does make explicit the performance of poor segmentations.
 To illustrate this application, we consider figure \ref{fig:example-cman}.
-Here, we segment \ref{fig:cman} via $ACV$ model using two different methods: the anisotropic version of Getreur's implementation (see isotropic one in \cite{Getreur}) and our algorithm \ref{alg:ACVsketch}.
-Comparing them, we note the adjustment difference between segmentation \ref{fig:cman-getreur} and \ref{fig:cman-mp2}.
-We note that \ref{fig:cman-getreur} is defective due to the lack of adjustment with the grid of image \ref{fig:cman}, a mismatch that may be rectified by defining other initial parameters.
+Here, we segment \ref{fig:cman} via $\acv$ model using two different methods: the anisotropic version of Getreur's implementation (see isotropic one in \cite{Getreur}) and our algorithm \ref{alg:ACVsketch}.
+Comparing them, we note the difference between segmentation \ref{fig:cman-getreur} and \ref{fig:cman-mp2}.
+We \sm{observe} that \ref{fig:cman-getreur} is defective due to the lack of adjustment with the grid of image \ref{fig:cman}, a mismatch that may be rectified by defining other initial parameters.
 Moreover, this inaccuracy is identified without comparing the segmentation with the exact minimizer \ref{fig:cman-orig}.\\